 However, it is important you know what you are about to get yourself into in terms of the cost of adoption and other expenses that come with the adoption process.
 So you need proper research to be sure you are prepared to adopt a dog for a better experience with your new buddy.

-You should know that shelters won’t keep a dog breed that matches what you need until you come to claim them.
+You should know that shelters won’t keep a dog breed that matches what you need until you come to claim one.
 You should be prepared to seize the opportunity when the right breed is available.

 In this post, you’ll be walked through the cost of all expenses that come with adopting a dog from a shelter.